Can LLMs Credibly Transform the Creation of Panel Data from Diverse Historical Tables?: Pipeline Performance

 \subsection{LLM-Based Pipeline Costs}

-A significant advantage of the LLM-based digitization pipeline is its substantially (up to 100x) lower cost compared to traditional outsourcing solutions.
-This cost-effectiveness, combined with the simplicity of natural language prompting positions LLM-based pipelines as a highly attractive alternative, democratizing high-quality digitization for a broad range of economic research applications.
+A significant advantage of the LLM-based digitization pipeline is the potential to substantially lower costs compared to traditional outsourcing solutions.
+This cost-effectiveness, combined with the simplicity of natural language prompting, positions LLM-based pipelines as a highly attractive alternative, democratizing high-quality digitization for a broad range of economic research applications.

-Operational costs are primarily determined by the size of both text and image inputs processed by the LLMs (in our case, Claude 3.5 Sonnet and Gemini 1.5 Pro).
+Operational costs are primarily determined by the size of the text and image inputs processed by the LLMs and of the outputs they generate (in our case, Gemini 3.1 Pro for extraction and Claude Sonnet 4.6 for alignment).
 To establish a benchmark for comparison, we consider the costs of professional digitization services for similar historical tabular data.
-Normalizing LLM costs and digitization costs to our sample dataset reveals a striking average cost differential: \begin{itemize} \item Small-scale outsourcing cost: \$8.24/table. \item Large-scale outsourcing cost: \$6.14/table. \item LLM-based pipeline cost: \$0.03/table.\footnote{In our application, about 28\% of LLM costs are associated with the length of the input prompt and 72\% of the costs are associated with the length of the output.} \end{itemize} These figures demonstrate that the LLM-based approach is approximately 100 times less expensive per table than outsourcing alternatives.
-Additionally, batch processing capabilities can further reduce operational costs (by 50\% at the time of writing), widening the cost advantage of LLM-based pipeline.
+Normalizing LLM costs and digitization costs to our sample dataset reveals a striking average cost differential: \begin{itemize} \item Small-scale outsourcing cost: \$8.24 per scanned page. \item Large-scale outsourcing cost: \$6.14 per scanned page. \item LLM-based pipeline cost: \$0.11 per scanned page (\$0.23 per table).\footnote{In our application, 4\% of LLM costs are associated with inputs (prompt text and scanned images) and 96\% with outputs, roughly 70\% of which reflects the model's reasoning tokens.
+Batch processing capabilities could further reduce costs.} \end{itemize} These figures indicate that the LLM-based approach is more than 50 times less expensive than outsourcing alternatives.
 This dramatic reduction makes large-scale digitization financially viable for many research teams.